Senior Agent and President

 A graduate of Clarion University of Pennsylvania, where she majored in English with a writing concentration, Melissa began her career as an editor with Harlequin Enterprises.
 Looking to work with a variety of authors and genres, she joined The Knight Agency in 2008.

 With over two decades experience in the publishing industry, Melissa has fostered her clients to National prominence including a recent Newbery Honor.
 She is a member of RWA and AAR.
-Melissa is currently seeking projects in the following areas: Romance (contemporary, category, historical, inspirational), Women’s Fiction and Mystery.
+Melissa is currently seeking projects in the following areas: Romance (contemporary, category, inspirational), Women’s Fiction, Historical Fiction, Middle Grade and Mystery.

 Jamie Pritchett joined The Knight Agency in July of 2006 as Account Manager.
 Her background includes a strong foundation in the customer service arena, as well as extensive knowledge and experience in the areas of bookkeeping and contracts.
 Her knowledge of financial and human resources matters, as they specifically relate to the special needs of the publishing industry, makes her an invaluable asset to the agency team.